40 Biggest NBA Draft Busts: Where Are They Now?

 Known for his hot temper at Seton Hall, Griffin was selected by the nearby New Jersey Nets on his potential that was never realized during his time in the NBA.

-Months after being released by the Timberwolves in 2007, Griffin tragically died at the age of 25 in Houston after driving his SUV into a moving train with more than three times the legal alcohol limit in his body.
+Months after being released by the Timberwolves in 2007, Griffin tragically died at the age of 25 in Houston after reportedly hitting a moving train with his SUV with more than three times the legal alcohol limit in his body.

 — Jamil Smith (@JamilSmith) June 20, 2014